 There used to be another ferry route – 85 – but apparently it has been suspended (per sweetsweden’s blog post “Your Guide to Public Transport in Stockholm“).

-There are other ferries operating out of Stockholm, but as far as I can tell these three routes are the only “shuttle” ferries that accept public transportation SL cards.
+There are other ferries operating out of Stockholm, but as far as I can tell these routes are the only “shuttle” ferries that accept public transportation SL cards.

 What does the ferry look like?

 You can see a photo of the outside of the ferry at the beginning of the post.
-Mind you, most of the time the ferry arrives at the dock, lets people off and on and then leaves immediately, so be at the stop a few minutes ahead of time, just in case.
+Mind you, most of the time the ferry arrives at the dock, lets people off and on, and then leaves immediately, so be at the stop a few minutes ahead of time, just in case.
 We did see a few people “stranded” because they missed the ferry by less than a minute.

 Inside, there are several pretty comfortable, upholstered and padded benches with tables.